jim-schwoebel/download_audioset/README.md

 ## what does this repo do?

-This script thus downloads al the audio files from the [audioset dataset](https://research.google.com/audioset/) to make it easy to do data science and modeling on this data.
+The as_download.py script thus downloads all the audio files from the [audioset dataset](https://research.google.com/audioset/) to make it easy to do data science and modeling on this data.
 Specifically, it downloads the audio from the video files and clips these audio files at the designated time points and arranges all the classes into folders.

 # quick checks